RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 ### <a name="more-about-structs"></a>More About Structs

 - All struct member variables are set to 0 or NULL by default.
-You cannot auto-declare struct variables unless you are assigning from one to another:
+You cannot auto-declare struct variables unless you are assigning from one to another or from a call to the struct's constructor:

 	OK: